-Total charge -Q is uniformly spread along length of a ring of radius R. A small test charge +q of mass m is kept at the centre of the ring and is given a gentle push along the axis of the ring.
+A total charge \(-Q\) is uniformly spread along the length of a ring of radius \(R.\) A small test charge \(+q\) of mass \(m\) is kept at the center of the ring and is given a gentle push along the axis of the ring.
+What type of motion will the test charge exhibit, and what will be its time period if it oscillates?

 Let us draw the figure according to question,